Marouxet/marouxet.github.io/index.md

 En este sitio podrán encontrar algunos proyectos para ambos rubros, fundamentalmente en Python, MATLAB, Arduino.

 _My name is Mariano and I am a Sound Engineer.
-I am a Acoustics teacher in the University of Tres de Febrero (Argentina).I am into digital signal processing and data sciece_
+I am professor of Acoustics at the University of Tres de Febrero (Argentina).
+I am into digital signal processing and data sciece_

-_In this site, you'll find some projects for both fields, mostly developed on Python, MATLAB, Arduino_
+_In this site, you will find some projects in both fields, mostly developed on Python, MATLAB, Arduino_

 # Proyectos | _Projets_